radical-cybertools/radical.analytics/docs/source/duration.rst

 We starts with a global analysis to measure for how long all the pilots of our run have been active.
 Looking at the `event model <https://github.com/radical-cybertools/radical.pilot/blob/devel/docs/source/events.md#bootstrap_0sh>`__ of the entity of type `pilot` and to `rp.utils.PILOT_DURATIONS_DEBUG`, we know that a pilot is active between the event `UMGR_STAGING_OUTPUT` and one of the final events `DONE`, `CANCELED` or `FAILED`.
 We also know that we have a default duration with those events: `p_agent_runtime`.

 To measure that duration, first, we filter the session object so to keep only the entities of type Pilot; and, second, we get the **cumulative** amount of time for which all the pilot were active:

 .. code-block:: python

     pilots = session.filter(etype='pilot')
-    duration = pilots.duration(event=rp.utils.PILOT_DURATIONS_DEBUG['consume']['p_agent_runtime'])
+    duration = pilots.duration(event=rp.utils.PILOT_DURATIONS_DEBUG['p_agent_runtime'])
     print(duration)

 .. note: This works for a set of pilots, including the corner case in which we have a single pilot.
 If we have a single pilot, the cumulative active time of all the pilots is equal to the active time of the only available pilot.